 What is Amazon Product Sourcing?

-Before you can start selling products you need to acquire them, ideally for a price that allows you to make a profit when you resell them.
+What is amazon sourcing?
+Before you can start selling products, you need to acquire them, ideally for a price that allows you to make a profit when you resell them.
 Inventory sourcing is simply the act of purchasing products for your business.